barcek/awb/README.md

 ## Development plan

 The following are the expected next steps in the development of the code base.
+The general medium-term aim is a package for procedural webpage generation with a higher-level interface covering common base patterns.
 Pull requests are welcome for these and other potential improvements.

 - implement a map method handler class
 - provide demo handler instances